-Each agency must fill out all sections of the DA-8 for replacement or additional vehicles for FY 2024, but not for prior year budgeted vehicles.
+Each agency must fill out all sections of the DA-8 for replacement or additional vehicles for FY 2025, but not for prior year budgeted vehicles.
 The DA-8 must match the BARS submission total amount for new vehicle purchases (0701 or similar subobject) by subprogram by fund type.
-Please submit one tab of data on the DA-8 per agency rather than having separate tabs for parts of an agency.